Nurse practitioner scholarships

 The Sexual Health and Blood-borne Virus Program has limited funds available to assist people employed within Government and non-government organisations to attend sexual health or blood-borne virus related workforce education and training.
 Only people working within Western Australia are eligible to apply for a training bursary.
 Conference attendance will not be considered under this bursary program.

-Download Government and non-government organisations application form (Doc, 337KB)
+Download Government and non-government organisations application form (Word 337KB)

 Sexual health post-graduate scholarships

-Download the sexual health post-graduate scholarship form (Doc, 346KB)
+Download the sexual health post-graduate scholarship form (Word 346KB)

 Organisation development grant